 Do you accept insurance?

-We are in-network with many insurers for our substance use/dual diagnosis and Mental Health programs (IOP/OP/Physician services).
-See our accepted Insurance page for a full list.
+We are in-network with most commercial insurers, PA chip and Medicaid for our substance use/dual diagnosis and Mental Health programs (IOP/OP/Physician services).
+See our accepted Insurance page for a more comprehensive list.
+We also suggest contacting us for a verification of benefits.

 If we are not in-network with your plan you may still be able to receive reimbursement from your insurance company if you have out of network benefits.